wix-incubator/fed-training-kit/src/test-js/index.md

 Testing is very important part of software development process.
 Tests serve several purposes.
 Firstly, they check that your code actually does what it is supposed to.
 Secondly, they act as a safety-net for refactoring big project and allow better code quality and less manual QA.
 As a bonus, testable code is usually structured and written better than non-tested code.
 Automated testing frees us from the need of manually testing our code each time, a task that becomes virtually impossible as the code-base grows.

+## Goals
+1. Get familiar with variety of client-side testing
+1. Practice with tools of writing JS test

 ## Topics

 1. Unit tests